Octal to Hex

 How does octal to hex conversion work? expand_more

-The octal number is first converted to its numeric value, then re-expressed in base 16.
+The octal number is first parsed from base 8 into its integer value, then formatted in base 16.
 Internally, the tool uses parseInt(octal, 8).toString(16) for standard numbers and BigInt for very large values to maintain full precision.

 Can this tool handle very large octal numbers? expand_more